subbufrom/webcrawling/README.md

  - To Initiate the crawling
  ```
  curl -XGET http://localhost:3001/rento/crawl/load/
+ response : {
+    "message": "Crawling process has been initiated"
+}
  ```
  - To See the progress
  ```
  curl -XGET http://localhost:3001/rento/crawl/status/
+ response : {
+    "totalFound": 0,
+    "totalProcessed": 0,
+    "process": "Crawling is not yet initiated",
+    "data": []
+}
  ```

  ### Application is dockerized